prembhaskal/proxy-wasm-rust-sdk/examples/http_headers_case/README.md

-## Proxy-Wasm plugin example: HTTP headers
+## Proxy-Wasm plugin example: HTTP headers case

-Proxy-Wasm plugin that logs HTTP request/response headers.
+Checking if we can preserve header case for local replies.

 ### Building